 - Who are your target customers?

-- How much sales revenue do you want to generate from your marketing efforts?
+- How many sales revenues do you want to generate from your marketing efforts?

 - How many customers will it take to generate that revenue?